Ocean Beach, Otago: Wildlife

 Despite being a well-frequented beach within an urban area, Ocean Beach is regularly visited by a wide array of wildlife.
 Both seals and sea lions are occasional visitors, as are blue penguins.

+A 2015 fibreglass statue by Bryn Jones of Mum, a sea lion who repopulated the species along the Otago coast, is located at the east end of St Clair Esplanade, overlooking the tree cover near the promenade.